 91 Point Review - Wine Enthusiast Dryness, tannins and acidity characterize this Pinot Noir.
 They make it severe, but there’s a huge heart of raspberries that makes it score high on the deliciousness factor.
 You can certainly enjoy it now, but it will evolve until 2020.

 91 Point Review - Connoisseur’s Guide One of the highlights in this range, 2012 Pinot Noir Sierra Mar Vineyard is shaping up to be a jewel.
 Dark red cherry, plum, tobacco, menthol and new leather are some of the many aromas and flavors that blossom in the glass.
 A wine of notable textural finesse and silkiness, the 2012 impresses for its harmony.
 There is plenty of near-term appeal in this expressive, layered Pinot

 - Adam Lee

 - 92 Points - Robert Parker, 93 Points - PinotFile, 91 Points - Wine Enthusiast, 91 Points - Connoisseur’s Guide

 - Santa Lucia Highlands

 About the Winery

-Buoyed by the belief that we could become winemakers and make our own Pinot Noir, we left our families and jobs in Texas and moved to California’s Sonoma wine country.
-We spent several years working at small, family owned wineries, using any and all free time to learn everything we could about growing grapes and making wine.
-In 1994 we launched Siduri Wines with our first release, which was met with great critical success and led us to search for additional high quality Pinot Noir grapes.
+Buoyed by the firm belief that they could become winemakers and make their own Pinot Noir, both he and Dianna left Texas and moved to California’s Sonoma wine country.
+Adam spent several years working at small, family owned wineries, using any and all free time to learn everything he could about growing grapes and making wine.
+In 1994 he and Dianna launched Siduri Wines with their first release, which was met with great critical success.